samuel-faith/recipe-page-main/README.md

-# Frontend Mentor - Social Links Profile Solution
+# Frontend Mentor - Recipe Page Solution

 This is my solution to the Recipe Page challenge on Frontend Mentor